bruvellu/terebratalia-wnts/wnt.md

 The fact that the over-activation of the Wnt/beta-catenin pathway in *T. transversa* leads to an expansion of the base of the apical lobe and inhibition of the mantle lobe [@Martin-Duran2016-qa; @Vellutini2016-lq] suggests that *wnt5* is probably associated with distinct receptor contexts in the apical and mantle lobes ({@fig:summary}A).
 This indicates that receptor availability may regulate the different developmental outcomes of the two body regions via the differential activation of the Wnt/beta-catenin and Wnt/PCP pathways.
 This suggests that *wnt5* context switching may have contributed to the evolution of the mantle lobe.

+### Ligand context-switching as mechanism for axial evolution

 This kind of Wnt redeployment along the anteroposterior axis may have happened more often during evolution than previously thought.
 The short-range activity of Wnt proteins and their ability to elicit cell fate and cell polarity responses in a combinatorial fashion depending on the developmental context, make the Wnt signaling pathways key players to generate cell lineage diversity and morphogenetic changes during the body patterning of metazoans [@Guder2006-fu; @Loh2016-pz].